tkshfj/MMG/progress_log/project_log.md

 # 2025-07-25
 - Debug and Refactor MONAI/Ignite Multitask Pipeline
+- Resolve bincount_cuda not implemented for Float error in segmentation output transforms for ConfusionMatrix

 # 2025-07-24
 - Refactor to Set Early Stopping Conditions in MONAI/Ignite Pipeline